Alert Level 3

-Under Alert Level 3 public health requirements:
+Under Alert Level 3:

 - In tertiary education, all teaching should be delivered remotely, wherever possible.
 Some facilities may open for limited activities involving small groups (up to 10 people including tutor) where it is not possible to deliver teaching remotely.

-- This means some limited secondary-tertiary learning may be able to occur at the tertiary delivery site subject Ministry of Health guidelines, in particular with regards to physical distancing and hygiene.
+- This means some limited secondary-tertiary learning may be able to occur at the tertiary delivery site subject to Ministry of Health guidelines, in particular with regards to physical distancing and hygiene.

 - Decisions on whether specific secondary-tertiary learning arrangements may be able to take place at a tertiary delivery site will be made on a case-by-case basis by each TEO in consultation with school partners.